It’s been a while since LinkedIn has introduced native conversion tracking for ads and sponsored content. But what does it mean for you?

 Here’s how to create new conversions, and assign them to existing campaigns:

 - Login into LinkedIn and jump into Campaign Manager

 - Choose a campaign view, click the cog icon at the top and then click Select Conversions.

-Creating a new conversion is pretty straight forward.
-LinkedIn will ask you to give it a name, select a conversion type (add to cart, download, purchase, lead etc) and the URL of the page that you expect the conversion to trigger.
-As shown below, you can also add multiple URLs and assign a conversion value but be sure to enter the full path.
+Creating a new conversion is pretty straightforward.
+LinkedIn will ask you to give it a name, select a conversion type (add to cart, download, purchase, lead etc), value, attribution model, campaigns to track conversions and the URL of the page that you expect the conversion to trigger.

 Understanding LinkedIn conversion metrics

 After you have successfully enabled conversion tracking for your LinkedIn campaigns, the Conversions tab in LinkedIn’s Campaign Planner will be populated with various conversion metrics to help you measure and optimise performance.